g-a-ankit/simple-traycer/README.md

+Please follow below steps to setup the project and get started:

+- clone to local
+- run `yarn install`
+- create `.env` file and copy contents from `.env.example`
+- keep all values as same as `.env.example` except `GEMINI_API_KEY`
+- login to https://aistudio.google.com/welcome and create your API_KEY
+- add that API key as value to `GEMINI_API_KEY`
+- run `yarn start:cli <absolute path of codebase>`

+Documentation:

 Simple Traycer
 Simple Traycer as the name suggests it is the simple version of Traycer.io visioned from usage and reverse engineering.
 Here the goal is to create a minimal version of Traycer in Node.js & Typescript